kpmerry/Python-Choice-Based-Game/Spoilers.md

 ## World-Building
 This section will detail the ideas for the setting, characters and plot of the game.
 ### Setting
 The game is set in the 1920s in a speakeasy.
+The player will have options to change the scene to other locations and to visit characters they suspect.
 ### Feature
+Future Features:
-Players can collect clues and objects.
+- Players can collect clues and objects.
 As of yet there will be no inventory limits.
 ### Characters
 There will be characters through the game.
 This will include more antagonistic characters who can cause damage to the player.
 - Player character -- famous author, new to town.
 Invited to the party while working on a new book.